 - Project: exposure to significant development and/or research work

-For more information on the EECS department and its course offerings, see the McCormick School chapter of this catalog, or the EECS web site.
-Students are urged to speak regularly with advisers and to consult the EECS website for a detailed curriculum document.
+For more information on the CS department and its course offerings, see the McCormick School chapter of this catalog, or the CS web site.
+Students are urged to speak regularly with advisers and to consult the CS website for a detailed curriculum document.

 Programs of Study

 These courses are offered by the Robert R. McCormick School of Engineering and Applied Sciences.
-See Electrical Engineering and Computer Science.
+See Computer Science.